nixworks/public/news/2011/01/15/README.md

 ### [An Iraqi soldier opens fire on U.S. troops at a training centre, killing two and injuring another before being killed himself.](/news/2011/01/15/an-iraqi-soldier-opens-fire-on-u-s-troops-at-a-training-centre-killing-two-and-injuring-another-before-being-killed-himself.md)
 Two U.S. soldiers were killed and a third injured when an Iraqi soldier opened fire on U.S. troops during training in the northern city of Mosul on Saturday, the U.S. military said.

-##### encyclopedia
+##### Encyclopedia
 ### [The online encyclopedia Wikipedia celebrates the tenth anniversary of its founding. ](/news/2011/01/15/the-online-encyclopedia-wikipedia-celebrates-the-tenth-anniversary-of-its-founding.md)
 The online encyclopedia Wikipedia, which gets nearly 400 million unique visitors a month, celebrates its 10th anniversary on Saturday.

-##### freedom of communication and expression
+##### Freedom of communication and expression
 ### [Advocates of free speech march through the streets of Sydney in support of WikiLeaks spokesperson Julian Assange, who is in England battling attempts by Sweden to have him extradited.
 Greens MP David Shoebridge addresses the crowd and calls for support from the Australian government. ](/news/2011/01/15/advocates-of-free-speech-march-through-the-streets-of-sydney-in-support-of-wikileaks-spokesperson-julian-assange-who-is-in-england-battling.md)
-_Context: WikiLeaks, freedom of communication and expression, England, Julian Assange, Sydney, David Shoebridge, Sweden, Australian Greens_
+_Context: Sydney, Sweden, England, WikiLeaks, Australian Greens, Julian Assange, David Shoebridge, freedom of communication and expression_

 ##### Westminster Cathedral
 ### [In Westminster Cathedral, three Anglican bishops are ordained as Catholic priests. ](/news/2011/01/15/in-westminster-cathedral-three-anglican-bishops-are-ordained-as-catholic-priests.md)
-_Context: Westminster Cathedral, Catholic Church, Church of England_
+_Context: Catholic Church, Church of England, Westminster Cathedral_

 ##### Rafael Ramirez
 ### [Rafael Ramirez, energy minister for Venezuela, a member of the Organization of Petroleum Exporting Countries, played down concern that rising oil prices may choke off the world's still-tentative recovery, and said there is no need of an emergency meeting of OPEC. ](/news/2011/01/15/rafael-ramarez-energy-minister-for-venezuela-a-member-of-the-organization-of-petroleum-exporting-countries-played-down-concern-that-risi.md)
-_Context: Venezuela, Organization of Petroleum Exporting Countries, Rafael Ramirez_
+_Context: Rafael Ramirez, Organization of Petroleum Exporting Countries, Venezuela_

 ##### Brazil
 ### [Brazilian soldiers arrive in Teresopolis as the death toll from floods and mudslides during Brazil's deadliest disaster passes 600. ](/news/2011/01/15/brazilian-soldiers-arrive-in-teresa3polis-as-the-death-toll-from-floods-and-mudslides-during-brazil-s-deadliest-disaster-passes-600.md)